ismaelc/Concur-QuickApp/README.md

 ![SuccessfromDeployToHerokuButton](https://jfqcza.bn1301.livefilestore.com/y2p0PixTxjETp2VoCU_wV3zgG14z7a6Hpn6RMifgryQTE4c5zA3R4mPgOV5aVEF2oA5pRwZmyCKg05Vz7sKvhziF2ujKLSAd1DNZvfTfTwHeFw1PcMfrYW0HDnkIJ9paQNw7gxHxGg97e7FawQUyO8IFQ/successfuldeploy.PNG?psid=1)

-Regardless of whether you deployed to Heroku using the button above or any normal deployment method, you need to configure the project first before running.
-Otherwise you will get an object error.
+Although this sample app has been pre-populated with the necessary access tokens to get it to work right away after deployment, **there is no guarantee that those access tokens or sample itinerary will work indefintely**.
+As such, it is highly recommended that you configure the project first before running.
+Otherwise you might get an object error (if the access tokens are refreshed for some reason).
 See `Configuration` section below.

 ## Configuration